-Once the OIS has received these items, we will review your case to determine whether or not you meet the lawful eligibility requirements for an extension of your Form I-20.
-If eligible, the OIS will issue you a new, extended I-20 with a new program completion or expiration date.
+Once the OIS has received the e-form, we will review your case to determine whether or not you meet the lawful eligibility requirements for an extension of your Form DS-2019.
+If eligible, the OIS will issue you a new, extended DS-2019 with a new program end date.
 It will take the OIS approximately 10 business days to process extension requests.

 If you have any questions about the J-1 extension process, please contact the OIS.

 Only the spouse and minor children (under age 21) who accompany the J-1 visa holder to the United States may receive J-2 dependent status.
 Their eligibility to stay legally in the United States, as well as to extend their stay, is contingent upon the J-1 visa holder maintaining their legal status and extending their program in a timely manner.